 As a result of government cutbacks, legal aid is being removed from many employment, family, housing, immigration, debt advice and benefits cases.
 For example, all family and divorce cases in which there are no violence or guardianship issues are now prohibited from receiving legal aid.
 It is also being removed from all immigration cases except for those related to asylum, human trafficking or other violent activities.

 “The impact of these cuts will be significant,” a high-street partner warned, touching on another source's dire prediction that “the cuts will ultimately cost the government more money in the long term.”
 Moreover, since legal aid cases often account for a substantial proportion of trainee work, the cuts mean high-street firms are coming under pressure to cut recruitment numbers.

 Since legal aid cases often account for a substantial proportion of trainee work, the cuts mean high-street firms are coming under pressure to cut recruitment numbers.

 To cope, many high-street firms are focusing on bulking up the privately funded side of the business by winning more work from local businesses and wealthy individuals.
 Another strategy is seeking out work in areas that are as yet unaffected by the cuts.

 Unfortunately, however, it seems inevitable that the cuts will have major consequences.
 Many small high-street firms that rely entirely on legal aid will doubtlessly be forced to close, and the overall number of trainees recruited onto the high street will most likely decrease in years to come.
-Read our features on How legal aid works and Legal aid cuts and reforms to find out more.
+Read our feature on Becoming a legal aid lawyer to find out more.